 Well, the other 12% isn’t that great.

-Bee stings includes a venom called apitoxin.
+Bee stings include a venom called apitoxin.
 This is made up of multiple proteins, which have many different effects on people.
 The main ingredient is the toxin mellitin which is, incidentally, a peptide that is now being used to treat diseases.
 By dry weight, mellitin comprises about 50% of the venom.

 Nature has designed bee venom to be very effective at what it does!

-As beekeepers, we're focused on the honey bee.
+As beekeepers, we’re focused on the honey bee.
 The good news is that not all honey bees even have a stinger, let alone use it.
-The bad news is that the bees that have stingers and more likely to use them are workers - which make up probably 95% or more of the bees in your hive.
+The bad news is that the bees that have stingers and those most likely to use them are workers – which make up probably 95% or more of the bees in your hive.
 Drat!